Authorization policies with ztunnel

 command terminated with exit code 56

-Choosing enforcement points when waypoints are introduced
+Choosing enforcement points when waypoints are used

 When only using the secure overlay layer, traffic appears at the destination ztunnel with the identity of the source workload.